How to Buy Amazon Stock in 2021

 Learn How to Buy Amazon Stocks in 3 Easy Steps

-However, with the exit of founder and CEO Jeff Bezos happening later in the year, investors would be keen to know whether the incoming CEO, Andrew Jassy, would be able to maintain the company’s momentum.
+With Amazon founder Jeff Bezos expected to step down as CEO by the end of Q2 2021, investors will be keen to know whether the incoming CEO, Andrew Jassy, will be able to maintain the company’s momentum.

 Amazon also generates revenue from its subscription-based business model through its Amazon Prime service.
 A Prime account allows customers to secure free two-day or same-day shipping on eligible items for an annual fee.
-Customers also have access to streaming media under the prime subscription.
-Kindle is another subscription model that generates revenue for the company whereby subscribers can read books online for a token.
+Prime customers also have access to streaming media.
+Kindle is another subscription model that generates revenue by allowing readers to read books online.

-Its cloud computing unit, Amazon Web Service (AWS), is its largest source of profits.
-Amazon currently controls about a third of the global cloud market, nearly twice as much as its next closest competitor Microsoft.
-The unit generated $12.7 bn revenue compared to the $9.95 billion a year earlier while operating income increased by 37% to $3.56 billion.
-AWS is a powerful growth catalyst that is continuously bringing in new customers and witnessing increasing enterprise adoption.
+The company’s cloud computing segment, Amazon Web Service (AWS), is its largest source of profits.
+Amazon currently controls about a third of the global cloud market, nearly twice as much as its next closest competitor, Microsoft.
+While the segment contributed only 12% of Amazon’s revenue in 2020, it accounted for a whopping 59% of the company’s profit in that financial year.

 History of Amazon

 Amazon was founded in the garage of Jeff Bezos’ rented home in Bellevue, Washington, on July 5, 1994.
 The company started as an online marketplace for books but has since expanded to other products, including drugs, electronics, software, and video games.